 In her spare time Natalie sits on the board as a trustee of a charity proving respite care for carers, she also runs their fundraising subcommittee and has recently put together the company’s employee benefits package.
 Her work over the last year has given her insight into how UK businesses are responding to the needs of working carers so she’s delighted to be speaking at the REBA conference this year.

-Head of HR Operations & HR Technology,
+Head of HR Operations & HR Technology

-Ethaniel Kelly-Wilson is Senior HR Manager EMEAR at Epson Europe and leads HR Operations for six countries in Northern Europe and additionally the function of HR Systems and Technology across all Epson’s businesses in Europe, Middle East, Africa and Russia.
+Ethaniel Kelly-Wilson is Head of HR Operations & HR Tech at Epson Europe and leads HR Operations for 27countries across Europe and additionally the function of HR Systems and Technology across all Epson’s businesses in Europe, Middle East, Africa and Russia.
 He has twenty years of working within the human resources sector, having worked at a leadership level since 2007.
 Ethaniel holds an MBA and is also a Chartered Fellow of the CIPD.

 Ethaniel is passionate developer of people, always seeking an opportunity to help people achieve their best and be well in the workplace.
 As a true Sagittarian, Ethaniel regularly spends time outside of work championing activities that support women, mental health and those who identify as LGBT and BME.

-Head of Thought Leadership,
+Head of Thought Leadership, Bright Horizons Work + Family Solutions

 As head of thought leadership, Jennifer is a pioneer of parent transition coaching and a leading influencer in the field.
 For over 20 years, Jennifer has been relentless in pursuit of innovation, identifying, defining and sharing best practice and ‘next practice’ for leading global employers in flexible working, family-friendly and wellbeing programmes, closing the gender pay gap and promoting gender-inclusive parenting.
 She is a sought-after speaker, writer, conference moderator and consultant on these topics and more.